 Word provides two very helpful keyboard shortcuts which may help in your quest of determining the origin of style issues, and making your document styles uniform.

-•Ctrl-Space: As you have noticed, characters can be formatted independently of the paragraph within which they reside.
+•Ctrl-Space: As discussed in paragraph 4 immediately above, individual characters can be formatted independently of the paragraph within which they reside.
 (That way you can make letters within a word a different colors or fonts.
 You can reset a character (or group of characters) within a word to the style of the underlying paragraph by placing the curson within the word and pressing Alt-Spacebar.
 (Or highlight a group of words.
 All highlighted words will be reset to underlying the paragraph style.

 •Ctrl-Q: Word makes it easy to add non-font changes to a base style.
 Example: indenting, alignments, spacing.
 You can 'clean' a paragraph of such changes, and cause it to revert to the base style by pressing Alt-Q. So, if the base normal style is "Times New Roman, 12 pitch, no indent" and the current paragraph is "Normal + Indent .25 Before", pressing Ctrl-Q within the paragraph will remove the "Indent" and restore the paragraph the the standard "Normal" configuration.

 •Use them both: When things appear hopelessly mis-formatted, highlight the 'confused' section of text and press both Ctrl-Space and Ctrl-Q (in that order).
 The first command returns the paragraph to the underlying character formatting as defined in the style and the second returns the paragraph to the underlying paragraph formatting defined in the style.
 If, after pressing these two shortcut keys, the text looks different than it did before, then there was explicit formatting applied.
 That explicit formatting would carry over and affect the look of the text any time that it is called.